julelang/manual/src/the-mission.md

 # The Mission

-There are many programming languages today.
-Some of them are truly successful and deserve appreciation.
-Jule is inspired by these successful languages and acknowledges the problems they solve.
+There are many programming languages today, and many of them are successful in their own domains.
+Jule is inspired by these languages and acknowledges the problems they solve, as well as the trade-offs they make.

-Jule is a general-purpose programming language focused on systems programming.
-It aims to be fast, efficient, and safe.
+Jule is a general-purpose programming language with a strong focus on systems programming.
+It is designed to deliver native-level performance, predictable behavior, and practical safety, without sacrificing clarity or developer productivity.

-Its goals may overlap with those of many other language.
-So why create a new one?
-Because different languages make different trade-offs between simplicity, safety, and performance.
-Jule explores a new balance based on its own design goals.
+Many modern languages aim for similar goals, so why create a new one?
+Because each language chooses a different balance between simplicity, safety, performance, and control.
+Jule explores a different balance, guided by a clear set of design principles rather than attempting to maximize a single dimension.

-Even though there are many languages, there are also many ideas and philosophies.
-Jule is designed based on its own goals and perspectives, drawing inspiration from existing languages.
+Jule is not built to replace existing languages or invalidate their ideas.
+Instead, it is designed around its own perspective, informed by successful designs, but shaped by different priorities.

-Some of these goals are explained below.
+Some of these goals are outlined below.

 ## Simplicity and Maintainability

 In terms of simplicity and maintainability, Jule is heavily influenced by Go.
-Go succeeds in providing a simple and readable experience.
-Jule aims to achieve this as much as possible.
+Go succeeds in providing a clear, readable, and productive development experience, and Jule aims to preserve that level of simplicity as much as possible.

-Some languages introduce design elements that increase the time cost for developers, usually for the sake of safety or other features such as Rust.
-Rust achieves its goals well, but its learning curve is steep and it may not be ideal for rapid development.
-Go, on the other hand, performs better in this regard.
+Some languages introduce additional complexity in exchange for stronger guarantees, most notably Rust.
+Rust achieves its safety goals exceptionally well, but its strict model can significantly increase the cognitive and time cost for developers, especially during rapid development.

-When programming in Go, developers generally don't worry much about how the compiler will judge their algorithm, because the language doesn't impose algorithm-shaping constraints.
-You mostly write code the way you think, and Go guarantees memory safety for you, the experience is simple.
+In Go, developers rarely need to shape their algorithms to satisfy the compiler.
+You generally write code the way you think, and the language handles memory safety through runtime checks.
+This results in a smooth and predictable experience.

-This is the kind of experience Jule aims to provide.
-Its design avoids imposing rules that increase the time cost for developers or require them to constantly consider constraints while writing algorithms.
-Design decisions regarding safety or performance must be made without introducing significant complexity to the language.
+Jule aims to provide a similar experience.
+Its design avoids imposing rules that force developers to constantly reason about compiler constraints while writing algorithms.
+Safety and performance-related decisions are made carefully, with the goal of minimizing their impact on language complexity and developer workflow.

 ## Efficiency and Performance

-To be efficient, Jule is designed to minimize memory usage while balancing performance.
-It should support high-performance development and enable the creation of fast software.
+Jule is designed to deliver high performance while keeping memory usage low.
+It targets systems-level workloads where efficiency, predictability, and control matter.

-Rather than relying entirely on the backend compiler for optimization when generating IR, Jule includes an optimizing reference compiler to generate high-quality IR.
+Rather than relying solely on the backend for performance, Jule's reference compiler performs its own optimizations to generate high-quality intermediate representation (IR).\
 (See: [Why Jule has an optimizing compiler](/some-questions#why-does-jule-have-its-own-compiler-optimizations))

-To achieve memory efficiency, some decisions must be made such as avoiding features like runtime reflection that are typically memory-intensive.
-However, Jule aims to provide satisfactory alternatives such as compile-time reflection for such powerful features.
+To achieve memory efficiency, Jule avoids certain runtime-heavy features, such as traditional runtime reflection.
+Instead, it provides powerful alternatives like compile-time reflection, preserving expressiveness without incurring runtime cost.

 ## Safety

-Rust is known for its strict safety guarantees, and it does an excellent job.
-However, as mentioned before, there are many different approaches.
+Rust is widely known for its strict and comprehensive safety guarantees, and it addresses safety concerns effectively.
+However, strictness is only one possible approach.
-Jule is not as rigid as Rust; it's designed to be more flexible, similar to Go.

-Go provides runtime safety, catching errors like boundary violations and nil pointer dereferencing.
-However, it doesn't enforce data race safety, even though concurrency is a key feature.
-This assumes the developer will act carefully and responsibly.
+Jule follows a more flexible safety model, closer to Go’s philosophy, while still being stricter in key areas.
+Like Go, Jule performs runtime checks for boundary violations and nil dereferencing, ensuring baseline memory safety.

-Jule adopts a similar philosophy but is slightly stricter than Go.
-While it assumes developers will avoid issues like data races, it also performs some static safety analysis at compile-time.
+At the same time, Jule introduces additional compile-time safety analysis.
+While it assumes that developers will act responsibly in areas such as concurrency and data races, it performs static checks to catch common classes of errors early.

-Like Go, Jule checks for boundary overflows and nil dereferences at runtime.
-But it also introduces compile-time checks for additional safety.

-A major difference is that Jule adopts a immutable-by-default approach, similar to Rust.
-Variables are immutable unless explicitly declared otherwise.
-Under Safe Jule, the compiler enforces this strictly, immutable memory cannot be mutated.
+A key distinction is that Jule adopts an immutable-by-default model, similar to Rust.
+Variables are immutable unless explicitly declared mutable.
+Under Safe Jule, this rule is enforced strictly: immutable memory cannot be mutated.

-Additionally, Jule introduces safe reference pointers.
-They are raw-pointers that are statically verified to be safe at compile-time.
-Go allows raw-pointers directly without such guarantees.
-In contrast, Jule performs static checks to ensure the safety of reference pointers, enhancing memory safety at the language level.
+Jule also introduces safe reference pointers.
+These are raw pointers that are statically verified for safety at compile-time.
+Unlike Go, which allows unrestricted use of raw pointers, Jule applies static analysis to ensure reference pointer safety, strengthening memory guarantees without imposing a rigid ownership system.

 ## Less Common Goals

-The previous goals are shared by many modern programming languages.
-But Jule also pursues some less common objectives.
+In addition to its core goals, Jule also pursues some less common objectives.

 ### Empowered Compile-Time

-Jule emphasizes compile-time capabilities.
-This includes constant expression evaluation and compile-time reflection, offered as a powerful alternative to runtime reflection.
+Jule places strong emphasis on compile-time capabilities.
+This includes constant expression evaluation and compile-time reflection as a powerful alternative to runtime reflection.

-It supports iteration and pattern matching at compile-time.
-Combined with features like generics, this allows developers to write advanced compile-time algorithms, reducing runtime overhead.
+It supports compile-time iteration and pattern matching.
+When combined with generics, these features enable advanced compile-time algorithms, reducing runtime overhead and improving performance predictability.

-Jule also exposes an interface to the semantic analyzer at compile-time, enabling inspection of program structure and source code during compilation.
+Jule also exposes interfaces to its semantic analyzer at compile-time, allowing inspection of program structure and source code during compilation.

 ### High C and C++ Interoperability

-Jule is designed for interoperability with C and C++.
+Interoperability with C and C++ is a first-class design goal in Jule.

-To achieve this, Jule compiles its code to C++ as an intermediate step and leverages powerful backend compilers like GCC and Clang.
+To support this, Jule compiles to C++ as an intermediate representation and leverages mature backend compilers such as GCC and Clang.

-But Jule doesn't stop at code translation.
-It provides built-in features to simplify interoperability.
+However, Jule goes beyond simple code translation.
+It provides built-in language features specifically designed to simplify and strengthen interoperability.\
 (See: [Integrated Jule](/integrated-jule/))

-Jule offers an official API for its [runtime](/runtime/) in C++.
-This makes it easier to extend Jule or integrate it with native C++ code.
+Jule also offers an official C++ API for its [runtime](/runtime/), making it easier to extend Jule or integrate it directly into existing native codebases.

-In short, unlike many other languages that merely provide interop hooks, Jule is designed with interoperability in mind from the ground up.
+Rather than treating interoperability as an afterthought or a workaround, Jule is designed to coexist with existing C and C++ ecosystems from the ground up.